 - Review and Resolution of Misconduct

 Violation of any standard of conduct covered by the University of Missouri's Standard of Conduct, or any violation of the standards of conduct outlined in the Guide to Group Living will subject individuals to conduct procedures as outlined in the Rules of Procedure in Student Conduct Matters.
-Standards of conduct (including those Residential Life standards that are written in the Guide to Group Living) apply to the behavior of residents while in the residence halls or apartments, on University property, and at all Residential Life/UMKC-sponsored on- or off-campus activities.
+Standards of conduct (including those Residential Life standards that are written in the Guide to Group Living) apply to the behavior of students while in the residence halls or apartments, on University property, and at all Residential Life/UMKC-sponsored on- or off-campus activities.

-Residents are expected to infomr their guests of the policies governing behavior in the complexes.
+Residents are expected to inform their guests of the policies governing behavior in the complexes.
 In addition, residents should make their guests aware that guests who fail to observe policies may be denied access to the complexes.
 Actions and activities considered to be in violation of the Standard of Conduct include all those listed in the University of Missouri's Standard of Conduct and the Guide to Group Living.

 The policies and procedures that are enforced in the residence halls have been established to help maintain a cooperative living environment that supports both the academic mission of UMKC as well as allow individuals enough freedom to maintain a comfortable lifestyle.
 All members of the residence halls will be held accountable for observing the rules and policies in the Guide to Group Living, which fall under the University of Missouri's Standard of Conduct, as well as the terms and conditions of each housing contract.

 Decisions made by staff members about a student's involvement in residence hall policy violations and decisions made about what would constitute a reasonable resolution of the incident are based upon the information submitted regarding the incident, the input provided by the student and previously documented incidents involving the student and residence hall policy violations.